Al-Sabboura

-Al-Sabboura (الصبورة) is a Syrian village in the Qatana District of the Rif Dimashq Governorate.
+Al-Sabboura (الصبورة) is a Syrian town in the Qatana District of the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Al-Sabboura had a population of 10,969 in the 2004 census.
+Its inhabitants are predominantly Sunni Muslims.

 Syrian civil war

 On 13 October 2022, 18 Syrian military personnel were killed and 27 others were injured after a Syrian military bus was bombed on a road in the village.